Data Backup in 2024: Best Free & Paid Options [+Infographic]

 Local backups use hardware to store your information, meaning your files will be on a physical device that belongs to you.
 They come in different forms: HDD, SSD, NAS, and removable media.

 • NAS, or Network-Attached Storage, is, in simple terms, a hard drive attached to a network.
-You can access it remotely, and it’s possible to build up available storage by adding more hard drives.
+You can approach it remotely, and it’s possible to build up available storage by adding more hard drives.

 • Removable media is a fancier name for USB memory sticks.
 While small and lightweight, they don’t have the same lifespan and level of protection as other forms of information backup.